Robert Bos Chair, Senior Advisor IWA, Switzerland

 Clarissa Brocklehurst, Independent Consultant, Canada

 Clarissa Brocklehurst started her career working on the water and sanitation needs of indigenous communities in Canada and the US.
 She managed water and sanitation projects in Togo and Sri Lanka before becoming the Country Representative for WaterAid in Bangladesh, and a Regional Urban Specialist for the World Bank in South Asia, based in India.
-Between 2007 and 2011 she was the Chief of UNICEF’s Water, Sanitation and Hygiene Section, overseeing UNICEF’s water and sanitation programming in 100 countries and playing a role in development of strategy and advocacy for the global water supply and sanitation sector.
+Between 2007 and 2011 she was the Chief of UNICEF’s Water, Sanitation and Hygiene Section in New York, overseeing UNICEF’s water and sanitation programming in 100 countries and playing a role in development of strategy and advocacy for the global water supply and sanitation sector.
 Clarissa is an Adjunct Professor in the Department of Environmental Sciences and Engineering of the Gillings School of Global Public Health of the University of North Carolina, and an affiliated faculty member of the university’s Water Institute.
-She is a member of the Supervisory Board of IRC, a water and sanitation NGO headquartered in the Netherlands, and a member of the Strategic Advisory Group of the WHO-UNICEF Joint Monitoring Program, which tracks global progress on water and sanitation.
+She is a member of the Supervisory Board of IRC, a water and sanitation NGO headquartered in the Netherlands, and a member of the Strategic Advisory Group of the WHO-UNICEF Joint Monitoring Programme, which tracks global progress on water and sanitation.
 She works in a consulting capacity with several water and sanitation sector agencies, including the World Bank, WHO, and UNICEF.

 Indira Chakravarty, Public Health Specialist, India